ntp488/PokemonOrange/README.md

 If you are interested in viewing or editing the project files, continue below.

 ### Game Maker Studio and Project Files
 In order to view the project files you will need to install Game Maker Studio.
 The latest version of Game Maker Studio can be installed <a href="http://www.yoyogames.com/get">here</a>.
 Steps on how to install Game Maker Studio and system requirements can be found <a href="http://help.yoyogames.com/hc/en-us/articles/216753618-Installing-GameMaker-Studio">here</a>.
-If you are having problems during the installation of Game Maker Studio, then you can submit a request for assistance <a href="http://help.yoyogames.com/hc/en-us/requests/new">here</a>.
+If you are having problems during the installation of Game Maker Studio, you can submit a request for assistance <a href="http://help.yoyogames.com/hc/en-us/requests/new">here</a>.

-Once you have completed installing Game Maker Studio, then you may continue below.
+Once you have completed installing Game Maker Studio, you may continue below.
 <ol>
   <li>
     Download the archive from the github repository.